Virgin Media 200Mb broadband review

 In fact, fewer than 40% of 200Mb customers were shown to get connections of at least 90% of those advertised.

-Even so, the average speed achieved far outstrips anything possible from the other big fibre providers - and as we mentioned above, for a similar price.
+Even so, a 200Mb customer will still achieve speeds that far outstrip anything possible from the other big fibre providers - and as we mentioned above, for a similar price.

 As the new speed limits are rolled out, Virgin are taking the opportunity to upgrade some of their upload speeds - and customers taking the Gamer version of the 200Mb package will get faster uploads again.